brucejo75/meteor-bootstrap-multiselect/README.md

 ## [brucejo75](https://github.com/brucejo75)'s Meteor wrapper for [Bootstrap Multiselect](https://github.com/davidstutz/bootstrap-multiselect)

-This is a blatant merge of [emdagon](https://github.com/emdagon/meteor-bootstrap-multiselect)'s [JSSolution](https://github.com/JSSolutions/meteor-bootstrap-multi-select)'s meteor-bootstrap-wrappers.
-I tried to user the wrappers directly and was immediately stopped by the lack of [documentation](https://github.com/emdagon/meteor-bootstrap-multiselect/issues/1) on the emdagon version.
+This is a blatant merge of [emdagon](https://github.com/emdagon/meteor-bootstrap-multiselect)'s and  [JSSolution](https://github.com/JSSolutions/meteor-bootstrap-multi-select)'s meteor-bootstrap-wrappers.
+I tried to use the wrappers directly and was immediately stopped by the lack of [documentation](https://github.com/emdagon/meteor-bootstrap-multiselect/issues/1) on the emdagon version.
 But I really liked the approach with a content block.
 JSSolution provided some better documentation to help me sort out the workings.

 So here is my attempt at providing a best of both worlds wrapper along with a little bit of documentation.